-TAMU-CC instructors of record (faculty) are eligible for funding at the course and/or section level (i.e., could be all sections of a program of instruction, or just section/s under the applicant’s control).
+TAMU-CC instructors of record (faculty) are eligible for funding at the course and/or section level (i.e., could be all sections of a program of instruction, or just the section or sections under the applicant’s control).
 Adjunct instructors who are invited to collaborate on an OER Stipend project as part of a team are eligible to receive a stipend but the team must be include at least one full-time instructor.

 Funded projects must reduce the learning materials cost of the targeted course to zero.
 Projects which incorporate a learning platform that costs students money to access, even a low-cost platform based on open educational resources, do not qualify.
 The syllabus for the course may neither require nor recommend a textbook, courseware, or other learning material which must be purchased.

-Proposals to purchase commercial electronic versions of textbooks or rentals of textbooks, or adoption proposals for courses that have already adopted open materials do not qualify for a stipend.
+Proposals to purchase commercial electronic versions of textbooks or rentals of textbooks do not qualify for a stipend.
+Adoption proposals for courses that have already adopted open materials do not qualify for a stipend.

 Impact: preference will be given to projects that offer the highest potential savings to TAMU-CC students (based on enrollment and current course material costs).